sinistersnare/sinistersnare.github.io/content/post/04-robson-tree-traversal/index.md

 # THIS IS A DRAFT #

 Hiya, this is a draft!
-Please read and give me feedback!
-Thanks!
+Probably never going to finish it at this rate.

 ## TODO ##

 * prune images that aren't needed.
-* make outbound links open in new tab.
-* Make sure Table of Contents is correct when post is over
 * Add pictures of tree's being traversed!!!
-    * Create shitty pictures and ask Audrey to make pretty ones later.
 * StackOverflow posts:
     * https://stackoverflow.com/questions/31323283/incomplete-traversal-using-link-inversion-of-binary-tree
     * https://stackoverflow.com/questions/22288074/robson-tree-traversal-algorithm